sisihagen/website/content/en/blog/2020/09/regime-change-in-lebanon.md

 {{< tweet "1292800833067810816" >}}

 Magnier also pointed out that the amount in international aid being offered to Lebanon is relatively little.
-“35 countries gathered all to offer to the UN and NGOs in Lebanon $300 million, the equivalent of what Hezbollah spend in less than five months in the country, only on salaries,” he said.
+"35 countries gathered all to offer to the UN and NGOs in Lebanon $300 million, the equivalent of what Hezbollah spend in less than five months in the country, only on salaries,” he said.

-Meanwhile, as millions of Lebanese civilians suffer, financial analysts expect the US campaign of economic warfare and “maximum pressure” to only continue going forward.
+Meanwhile, as millions of Lebanese civilians suffer, financial analysts expect the US campaign of economic warfare and "maximum pressure” to only continue going forward.

-“The sanctions policy are likely to stay,” Ehsani told The Grayzone.
-“This policy is more acceptable to the average Western electorate than direct military involvement.
+"The sanctions policy are likely to stay,” Ehsani told The Grayzone.
+"This policy is more acceptable to the average Western electorate than direct military involvement.
 Policy makers are therefore likely to make more use of them post the Iraq debacle.
 Regional governments and average citizens will bear the brunt of this silent evisceration of their economic well being.”